leanprover-community/mathlib3/docs/install_debian.md

 * On the main screen, or in the File menu, click "Open folder", and choose the folder `my_project` (*not* one of its subfolders).

 * Your Lean code should now be put inside files with extension `.lean` living in `my_project/src/` or a subfolder thereof.
+In the file explorer on the left-hand side of VScode, you can right-click on `src`, choose `New file`, and type a filename to create a file there.

 If you want to make sure everything is working, you can start my creating, say `my_project/src/test.lean` containing:
 ```lean